15 Preprocessing directives [cpp]

 # include pp-tokens new-line

-(that does not match one of the two previous forms) is permitted.
+(that does not match the previous form) is permitted.

 The preprocessing tokens after include in the directive are processed just as in normal text (i.e., each identifier currently defined as a macro name is replaced by its replacement list of preprocessing tokens).